wheeler-microfluidics/hv513-board/README.md

 ## Firmware development ##

-The Arduino firmware/sketch is located in the `rpc_project_template/Arduino/rpc_project_template` directory.
-The key functionality is defined in the `rpc_project_template::Node` class in the file `Node.h`.
+The Arduino firmware/sketch is located in the `hv507_switching_board/Arduino/hv507_switching_board` directory.
+The key functionality is defined in the `hv507_switching_board::Node` class in the file `Node.h`.

 Running the following command will build the firmware using [SCons][2] for